bjgarcia/hdzero-goggle-services/README.md

 A Web UI and Web API that leverages SumolX's work on services for the HDZero goggles.

 ## Services
 These services allow applications to access and update the SD card and goggle settings.
-Goggle settings are changed in the file that is used to persist goggle settings.
-The changes will be loaded on reboot.
+Goggle settings are saved in file and loaded on reboot.
 The BusyBox Web Server only supports Get and Post methods.
 Other methods, when needed are represented with the URI.
 Server errors are returned as primary in the reponse header.
 API errors are returned as misscellaneous in the header.
 Errors and messages are returned as plain text in the body of the response.
-I will implement a login but security is going to be a issue becuase the web server currently does not support HTTPS.
-Any one with access to your net work could gain access to your goggle settings.
+A login is required to use sevices but the web server currently does not support HTTPS.
+Any one with access to your network could gain access to your goggle settings.
 Don't give anyone access to your goggle network.

 ## Settings Api
 The first section of the settings file must not be changed.
-The goggle will reset the entire file if it is missing.
-Changes to the Settings file are loaded on the next goggle reboot.
+The goggle will reset the entire file to defaults if it is missing.

 ### Get Methods
 Get a line or lines from a section by name, or get all sections.